The Academies at Lancaster High School

 Application is open to all freshmen each January with acceptance during the second semester.
 Courses generally begin in the sophomore year.
 Refer to the Course Description Guide for specific scheduling requirements.

-Freshmen must complete the online Academy Application to be considered.
+Freshmen must complete the online Academy Application (to be available on January 22, 2021) to be considered.